nbeversl/urtext-sublime/example project/README.txt

  {{  Inline Nodes

      Nodes can be nested inside other nodes, whether the parent node is a file or another inline node.
-The syntax for inline nodes is to wrap the content in double curly braces, like this: {{ example inline node text /-- ID:79810913060421 --/ }}.
+The syntax for inline nodes is to wrap the content in double curly braces, like this: {{ example inline node text /-- ID:00e --/ }}.
 To create an empty inline node, press Shift-Ctrl-{ (Shift - Control - left curly brace).
 To wrap existing content into an inline node, first select the content and use the same keypress.
 Inside the double curly braces is a new node with an auto-generated ID.
 Note that syntactically, the curly braces are part of the enclosed node, not the enclosing node.
 File-level nodes have and require no curly-braces.

      Using inline nodes requires attention to syntax : every opening doubly squiggly bracket must be closed in the same file and requires an ID metadata tag between the opening an closing brackets and not nested in another node.

      Inline nodes have their own identity in both content and metadata for all purposes within Urtext.
 Inline nodes can be nested arbitrarily deep.

-     When syntax highlighting is used (see 79810822064026), inline nodes will have subtle background shading that shows nesting up to five layers deep.
+     When syntax highlighting is used (>01g), inline nodes will have subtle background shading that shows nesting up to five layers deep.
 More levels can be added by altering the file sublime_urtext.sublime-syntax.

      {{ Node Trees